aadisaha/rsi-fund/README.md

 ## Production Gap

 Local files are acceptable for a paper MVP but are not durable production storage.
 Before unattended paper production, enable Postgres or another transactional store, add queue-backed idempotent jobs, formal auth, monitoring, and backups.
 Before any capital execution, complete a separate live-order safety review.

+#AI generation
+This project is almost entirely vibe-coded using Codex.